Earned Income Tax Credit: What it is and how to know if you qualify as a taxpayer

-Taking the time to check the Earned Income Credit eligibility can pay off, as the tax benefit can be worth up to $6,728 depending on your:
+Taking the time to check the Earned Income Credit eligibility can pay off, as the tax benefit can be worth up to $7,430 (for 2023) depending on your filing status, income, and number of qualifying children.

 - Net earnings from self-employment